What is Warren Buffett’s net worth?

 Warren Buffett buys Berkshire Hathaway

 One of these deals was Berkshire Hathaway.
-When Buffett first started buying the stock in the late 1959s, the business was a struggling textile manufacturer.
-The young investor decided to try and buy enough shares in the business to force management to buy him out at a higher price - earning a handsome profit in the first place.
+When Buffett first started buying the stock in the late 1950s, the business was a struggling textile manufacturer.
+The young investor decided to try to buy enough shares in the business to force management to buy him out at a higher price – earning a handsome profit.

 Over the next few years, Warren Buffett wrestled with the business.
-He kept a tight leash on costs and used any excess cash to expand and diversify.
+He kept a tight rein on costs and used any excess cash to expand and diversify.

 Buffett is known for his successful investing style.
 Historically, he has searched for undervalued companies that have a strong foundation and a competitive edge within a specific market.
 He then invests in these companies for the long term.

 As a result, he has made impressive returns.
-Some of Berkshire Hathaway’s famous investments include Apple Inc, Coca-Cola and American Express
+Some of Berkshire Hathaway’s famous investments include Apple, Coca-Cola and American Express

 Warren Buffett’s charitable nature